soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Characters-DestinyCharacterProgressionComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-This component returns anything that could be considered &quot;Progression&quot; on a user: datawhere the user is gaining levels, reputation, completions, rewards, etc...
+This component returns anything that could be considered &quot;Progression&quot; on a user: data where the user is gaining levels, reputation, completions, rewards, etc...

 ## Schema
 * **Schema Type:** Class